Snapshots vs. streaming: why true pharmacy payment integrity needs both audits and continuous monitoring

 Episodic audits play a critical role in pharmacy governance.
 They provide an objective record of past performance, confirm whether pricing and benefit rules were followed, and deliver documented recoveries that demonstrate contractual and compliance oversight.

-What went wrong?
+These reviews answer essential questions: What went wrong?
 How much was overpaid?
 How much can we recover?
 What does this tell us about vendor performance?

 Common findings include coordination of benefits errors, missed discounts, incorrect dispensing fees, and rebate or pricing discrepancies tied to specific contractual guarantees.
 These audits create transparency, strengthen fiduciary accountability, and supply an auditable trail for CMS, OIG, boards, and internal compliance teams.